YuxingLiu/CarND-Behavioral-Cloning-P3/README.md

             yield shuffle(X_train, y_train)
 ```

-Then, the dataset is shuffeled and splitted, such that 20% of the data is used for validation:
+Then, the dataset was shuffeled and splitted into two parts, such that 20% of the data is used for validation:

 ```python
 train_samples, validation_samples = train_test_split(samples, test_size=0.2)